Mont Tremblant, the #1 Ski Resort in Eastern North America

 Restaurant Scene & Nightlife

-Mont Tremblant village offers a wide range of local and international cuisine including bars offering good comfort-food menus.
+Mont Tremblant Village offers a wide range of local and international cuisine, including bars offering good comfort-food menus.
 Après ski is reasonably animated, and the best bars are in the Vieux Tremblant quarter of the village.
-Nightlife mostly revolves around live music and dancing and the liveliest of those are the Café d'Epoque for fun theme nights and the P'tit Caribou for a younger crowd.
+Nightlife mostly revolves around live music and dancing, and the liveliest of those are the Café d'Epoque for fun theme nights and the P'tit Caribou for a younger crowd.

-Microbrasserie Le Diable – located within the pedestrian village, this a casual restaurant and microbrewery is known for its fun vibe and rustic & relaxed ambience.
+Microbrasserie Le Diable – located within the pedestrian village, this casual restaurant and microbrewery is known for its fun vibe and rustic & relaxed ambience.
 The menu is simple, but the food is supposed to be exceptionally good.

 Restaurant Antipasto – This restaurant is about 10 minutes from the resort village in the downtown St. Jovite area.
 A casual dining place, this restaurant is housed in an old, refurbished train station, making it a unique experience for wood stove pizzas and some of the best lasagna you can find.